How to Make Infused Olive Oil

 Simple Late Summer Meal

-One of my favorites is garlic-infused olive oil.
-Try adding garlic olive oil to angel hair pasta with freshly grated cheese and San Marzano cherry tomatoes.
-It’s so simple and perfect for a fall dinner along with a Caprese salad.
+One of my favorite dishes is a simple garlic olive oil drizzled over angel hair pasta with freshly grated cheese and San Marzano cherry tomatoes.

 The infused oil can be used in all sorts of dishes, from salads to pasta to desserts.
 It adds a flavorful boost that you can’t get from plain old olive oil.
 So why not give it a try?